rnaveensrinivas/git/progit/01-Getting-Started.md

 ---

-## Summary:
+## Summary

 Version control systems (VCS) track changes to files, allowing easy reversion and collaboration.
 There are three types:

 1. **Local VCS** (e.g., RCS) tracks changes on a single computer, but lacks collaboration features and is prone to errors.
 2. **Centralized VCS** (e.g., CVS, Subversion) stores files on a central server, enabling collaboration but risking data loss if the server fails.
+They are also called **delta-based version control**.
 3. **Distributed VCS** (e.g., Git, Mercurial) allows each client to store a full repository, offering better backup, collaboration, and flexibility.

 Git is a fast, distributed version control system (DVCS) created by Linus Torvalds in 2005 after the relationship with BitKeeper, a proprietary version control system that stored Linux Kernel code, ended.
 Unlike other systems that store incremental file changes, Git stores full snapshots of the project at each commit, which makes retrieving previous versions efficient.
 Git operates mostly locally, allowing for offline work and faster execution.
 Every file in Git is checksummed using SHA-1 hashes, ensuring data integrity.
 Git is designed to add data rather than removing it, making recovery of lost data easy.
-Files in Git exist in three states: **Modified** (changes not staged or committed), **Staged** (changes ready for commit), and **Committed** (changes stored in the local repository).
+Files in Git exist in three states: **Modified** (changes not staged or committed), **Staged** (changes ready for commit, also called **index**), and **Committed** (changes stored in the local repository).
 Git’s full functionality is available via the command line, offering a more flexible and complete experience than graphical interfaces.

 Here is a summary of all the commands:
 | Command                                              | Description                                                                                      |